 Sometimes, operational norms of behaviors and hiring prejudices can get in the way—but for organizations prepared to be more open minded, there are awesome, talented people around the world that are extremely well equipped to fill your vacancies.
 You just need to find them.

 Contingent Workforce Management companies like USTECH Solutions, Cavalier Workforce, and Talent4Health, along with Managed Services Providers (‘MSPs’), like Kelly OCG and Workspend, are examples of organizations that help domestic businesses to extend their reach to talent found over the county line, and overseas.
 These companies operate global networks of recruitment centers to source local talent and create huge databases of prospective candidates.
 Access to market wage rate tools like Gartner’s TalentNeuron™ allows these companies to offer guidance on the likely costs of hiring ‘equivalent talent’ overseas, and they will pre-test candidates using artificial intelligence based online skills testing and background check tools.

-One global talent opportunity sometimes overlooked is the opportunity to leverage offshore resources to outsource aspects of services delivery when you DON’T have offices overseas.
+One characteristic that a global talent strategy can sometimes overlook is the opportunity to leverage offshore resources to outsource aspects of services delivery when you DON’T have offices overseas.
 Traditionally, offshore and nearshore outsourcing has been a pretty binary subject; you either work with an outsourcing agency and they operate offshore centres on your behalf, or you don’t.